dime-worldbank/dime-account-admin/instructions/request-access-dime-org.md

 ### 2. Send email to the DIME GitHub Team

-Copy the `World Bank GitHub.com MOU` below by copying it to an email and filling in your information in the end of the MOU.
-Send this email dimeanalytics@worldbank.org with the subject line "Request to Join DIME GitHub Group - [YOUR NAME]".
+Complete the **World Bank GitHub.com MOU** below by copying it to an email and filling in your information in the end of the MOU.
+Send this email to  `dimeanalytics@worldbank.org` with the subject line "Request to Join DIME GitHub Group - [YOUR NAME]".

 World Bank Group Staff GitHub.com Pilot MOU: